johnwalicki/TI-SimpleLink-Workshop/part3/MMWAVETOF.md

 ```

-- All MMAVE code is enabled via build define 'SENSOR_MMWAVE' which should be enabled.
+- All MMAVE code is enabled via build define *SENSORS_MMWAVE* which should be enabled.

 ![CCS Project - Enable mmwave](/screenshots/CCS-enablemmwave.png)